Part II. Community Policies

 Academic integrity is taking responsibility for one's own class and/or course work, being individually accountable, and demonstrating intellectual honesty and ethical behavior.
 Academic integrity is a personal choice to abide by the standards of intellectual honesty and responsibility.
 Because education is a shared effort to achieve learning through the exchange of ideas, students, faculty, and staff have the collective responsibility to build mutual trust and respect.
 Ethical behavior and independent thought are essential for the highest level of academic achievement, which then must be measured.
 Academic achievement includes scholarship, teaching, and learning, all of which are shared endeavors.
 Grades are a device used to quantify the successful accumulation of knowledge through learning.
 Adhering to the standards of academic integrity ensures grades are earned honestly.
 Academic integrity is the foundation upon which students, faculty, and staff build their educational and professional careers.
 [Texas Tech University ("University") Quality Enhancement Plan, Academic Integrity Task Force, 2010]

 Students must understand the principles of academic integrity, and abide by them in all class and/or course work at the University.
-Academic dishonesty violations are outlined in the Code of Student Conduct.
+Academic Misconduct violations are outlined Part II, section B.2 of the Code of Student Conduct.
 If there are questions of interpretation of academic integrity policies or about what might constitute an academic integrity violation, students are responsible for seeking guidance from the faculty member teaching the course in question.

 - If a referring faculty member must submit a final course grade before an Academic Integrity Violation allegation is resolved, the faculty member should notify the Department Chair and the Associate Academic Dean of the intention to assign a grade of F and/or leave the final grade blank.
 The involved student may be given a temporary grade of X by the Office of the Registrar, which does not affect the student's GPA, until the academic integrity adjudication process is complete.
 When the academic integrity adjudication process is complete, the final grade will be assigned through the appropriate academic channels and the completion of a grade change form.
-All appeals related to academic integrity violations should follow the process outlined in Part X.E: Code of Student Conduct: Disciplinary Appeals Procedures.
+All appeals related to academic integrity violations should follow the process outlined in Part I, section C.5 (Disciplinary Appeals Procedures).

 The academic and disciplinary penalties will not be implemented until the disciplinary procedure and appeal process has been exhausted.
 In cases in which a student is found not responsible for academic dishonesty, the student will be entitled to the grade he/she would have received in the absence of an academic integrity violation.
 In addition, the student will be allowed to continue in the particular course without prejudice.